nalank1/nalank1/README.md

 - 📫 How to reach me **nkurn026@uottawa.ca**

-- 📄 Know about my experiences [www.linkedin.com/in/nalan-kurnaz](www.linkedin.com/in/nalan-kurnaz)
+- 📄 Know more about my experiences [My LinkedIn](https://www.linkedin.com/in/nalan-kurnaz/)

 <h3 align="left">Connect with me:</h3>
 <p align="left">